 Here are some basic penalties you may expect if convicted of a domestic violence misdemeanor:

-• Probationary period.
-Requirements for a probationary period are outlined in California Penal Code §1203.097.
+- Probationary Period: Requirements for a probationary period are outlined in California Penal Code §1203.097.

-• The issuance of a protective order.
-Regardless of whether the offense involved physical contact, the court will often impose a minimum “Level One” protective order to protect the complainant’s safety if you are convicted of a domestic violence charge.
+- The Issuance of a Protective Order: Regardless of whether the offense involved physical contact, the court will often impose a minimum “Level One” protective order to protect the complainant’s safety if you are convicted of a domestic violence charge.

-• A fine.
-If convicted, you may be required to pay a minimum $500 fine.
+- Fines: If convicted, you may be required to pay a minimum $500 fine.
 Additionally, §1203.097 requires a $400 payment to fund state domestic violence programs.

-• Community service.
-If convicted, you will likely complete a certain amount of community service hours.
+- Community Service: If convicted, you will likely complete a certain amount of community service hours.

-• Completion of a mandatory batterer’s counseling course.
-Successful completion is court-ordered.
+- Completion of a Mandatory Batterer’s Counseling Course: Successful completion is court-ordered.

-• Jailtime.
-Those convicted of a domestic violence misdemeanor may serve up to 1 year in jail.
+- Jail Time: Those convicted of a domestic violence misdemeanor may serve up to 1 year in jail.

 Fortunately, the California court is unlikely to impose a harsh sentence that entails all of the above, especially if it’s the defendant’s first offense or the criminal conduct isn’t determined to be severe.
 In many instances, the court may decide to suspend jailtime unless the defendant violates the terms of their probation.